FAIRE INTERNSHIP

 .Cancellation form

-I leveraged my research to identify opportunities in designing the cancellation flow.
+I leveraged my research to identify opportunities.

 🔍 FINDINGS